hacdias/hacdias.com/content/posts/2024/09/25/trying-chatgpt-for-code/index.md

 I can see why it did it.
 And after all, it sort of makes sense if we consider it is an <abbr title="Large Language Model">LLM</abbr>.
 It makes sense that the "mandatory status" is either "optional" or "mandatory".
 But that's not what was described on the schema.

 My conclusion here is: it can be helpful, but I'm not yet very convinced it will save me a lot of time for this type of tasks.
 Especially when going double check everything takes likely as much time as just typing it out.
-Next time I want to try it out for something else, maybe brainstorming potential solutions and treating it like an [overconfident weird know-it-all intern](https://simonwillison.net/2024/Sep/20/using-llms-for-code/).
+Next time I want to try it out for something else, maybe brainstorming potential solutions and treating it like an [weirdly overconfident know-it-all intern](https://simonwillison.net/2024/Sep/20/using-llms-for-code/).